 Unionist | Campaigner | Strategist

 Alex is regarded as a leading thinker and strategist within the trade union movement.
-He has successfully led the ACT union movement and UnionsACT for the past five years, rebuilding the organisation into a high-impact peak council with a sharp focus on young workers, women’s rights and workplace safety.
+Now working with the ACTU as Director of Growth, he successfully led the ACT union movement and UnionsACT from 2014-2020.
+In that time Alex rebuilt the organisation into a high-impact peak council with a sharp focus on young workers, women’s rights and workplace safety.

 Alex has held key organising, campaigning and leadership roles within the union movement, in Victoria and the ACT.
 He has represented tens of thousands of working people to industry, government and the community.